Niron-code/MSE800-A1-PHILIP-RENT-A-CAR/README.md

 ### v1.1.0 (September 2025)
 - **Māori Language Support**: The entire application now supports both English and Māori.
 All menus, prompts, and email notifications are fully internationalized.
 Users can select their preferred language at startup.

+### v1.1.1 (September 2025)
+- **General bug fix**: Resolved signup issues—email is now stored correctly and registration is reliable for all new users.
+Existing users may continue with v1.1.0, but upgrading to v1.1.1 is strongly recommended for best experience.

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.